LiYouru0228/HGV/README.md

-# HGV
+# HGV: Hierarchical Global Views-guided Sequential Representation Learning for Risk Prediction

-An implementation of the paper entitled as HGV: Hierarchical Global Views-guided Sequential Representation Learning for Risk Prediction
+This repository is the implementation of the paper entitled as HGV: Hierarchical Global Views-guided Sequential Representation Learning for Risk Prediction.